1.0 Elements of Addressing

 - If an optional endorsement line (OEL) is used, the mailer may elect to place the exceptional address format above the OEL.
 In these cases, the exceptional address format must be at least 1/2 inch, but not more than 3/4 inch, above the optional endorsement line.
 If a window envelope is used with an OEL, the exceptional address information may be printed either in the area on the insert showing through the window or on the envelope above the window.

 For these standards, item(s) refers to the types of mail described in 4.1.2 through 4.1.4.
 DALs in their basic form may be used by mailers as an optional method of addressing and printing of postage indicia on the DALs instead of printing addresses and postage on the items mailed with the DALs.
 DMLs are types of DALs, but also include advertising.
 For purposes of standards in 4.0, the term “DALs” (or “DAL”) will be used to mean both DALs and DMLs, unless a standard specifically states that it applies only to DMLs.

-DALs or DMLs must be used with Standard Mail Marketing parcels mailed at targeted Product Sample prices and may be used with parcels mailed at saturation Product Sample prices.
+DALs or DMLs must be used with USPS Marketing Mail Marketing parcels mailed at targeted Product Sample prices and may be used with parcels mailed at saturation Product Sample prices.

 DALs may have alternative addressing formats under 3.0, subject to the applicable standards.

 When requested by the USPS, DAL mailers must provide documentation to establish that the applicable distribution standards in 4.1.2 through 4.1.4 are met.